skalpt/ski-clock-neo/replit.md

 *   **OTA Progress Reporting**: Publishes real-time OTA status to MQTT topics for granular tracking.
 *   **Display Content System**: Alternates time and date every 4 seconds.
 Temperature (DS18B20 sensor) is displayed with non-blocking reads.
 Event-driven updates via `setText()` callbacks are used for all data libraries.
 *   **RTC Integration**: DS3231 RTC module provides instant time on boot (before WiFi/NTP connects).
 NTP automatically syncs the RTC hourly to maintain accuracy.
 Falls back gracefully to NTP-only if no RTC is present.
 *   **Time Change Callbacks**: Precise minute/date change detection via callback system.
 The data_time library tracks last minute and day, calling registered callbacks with flags (TIME_CHANGE_MINUTE, TIME_CHANGE_DATE) when changes occur.
-A 1-second polling task/ticker detects changes reliably.
+A 1-second polling timer detects changes reliably.
+*   **Unified Timer Library**: The `timer_task` library provides platform abstraction for periodic timers - FreeRTOS tasks (priority 2, Core 1 on dual-core ESP32, Core 0 on C3) on ESP32 and TickTwo tickers on ESP8266.
+Used by display_controller (4s toggle) and data_time (1s time check).
 *   **Clean Separation of Concerns**: Temperature polling and time/date toggling are owned by their respective libraries, which update the display controller via callbacks, ensuring independent timing logic.
 *   **Event Logging System**: A ring buffer stores device events with timestamps, publishing them to MQTT when connected.
 Events include boot, WiFi connect/disconnect, MQTT connect/disconnect, and temperature readings.